josiahpjking/DasGuptR/README.md

 population-level rates are what is desired and so users will provide appropriate rate function.
-If the rate function provided does *not* aggregate up to a summary value, then `dgnpop()` will return an array of adjusted sub-population rates of the same length as the number of sub-populations.
+If the rate function provided does *not* aggregate up to a summary value, then `dgnpop()` will return an array of standardised sub-population rates of the same length as the number of sub-populations.
 In order to do this, the user is also required to specify the variable indicating the sub-population in `id_vars` argument.